ncbi/vadr/documentation/formats.md

 4. all lines are either comment lines or data lines

 Each of these nine tabular formats are explained in more detail below.
+All example files linked to below, except where otherwise stated, were created by the `v-annotate.pl` [example command](annotate.md#examplebasic)
+`v-annotate.pl $VADRSCRIPTSDIR/documentation/annotate-files/noro.9.fa va-noro.9`.

 ---
 ### Explanation of `.alc`-suffixed output files<a name="alc"></a>